Episode 61

 2. Whether a state violates the Free Exercise Clause by excluding privately run religious schools from the state's charter-school program solely because the schools are religious, or whether a state can justify such an exclusion by invoking anti-establishment interests that go further than the Establishment Clause requires.

-Consolidated with St. Isidore of Seville Sch. v.
+Host Notes: Justice Barrett did not participate in this case.
+Also, this case was consolidated with St. Isidore of Seville Sch. v.
 Drummond, Case No. 24-396.

 00:00 Introduction

-00:08 Petitioner Opening Statement Begins
+00:08 Petitioner (in 24-394) Opening Statement Begins

 2:00 Petitioner Free for All Questions Begins